 Despite this, they won’t simply turn over the money you deserve because you claim opioids harmed you.
 You have to fight to get what you deserve.

-When you choose William G. Kolodner, P.A. to represent your interests, we will:
+When you choose William G. Kolodner Personal Injury Lawyers to represent your interests, we will:

 - Thoroughly investigate the circumstances that led to your opioid injuries